argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/installation.md

 Deploy this file with `kubectl -f gateway-plugin.yml -n argo-rollouts`.
 You can also use [Argo CD](https://argoproj.github.io/cd/) or any other Kubernetes deployment method that you prefer.

+For more installation options see the [Plugin documentation](https://argoproj.github.io/argo-rollouts/features/traffic-management/plugins/) at the main Argo Rollouts site.

 ## Verifying the installation

 Restart the Argo Rollouts controller so that it detects the presence of the plugin.